pablomayobre/cube/README.md

  * Errors, I dont usually `assert`, `pcall` or `error` things so errors are not reported correctly, if someone can help me with this I would love it
  * Comment and document, I like documenting but I dont comment my code too much.

-If you find an issue or bug dont doubt on reporting it also if you want to give support in any other way send me a message
+If you find an issue or bug dont doubt on reporting it, also if you want to give support in any other way send me a message

 ###Structure